 Before you begin

-It is advised to create the base instance - and then create the image based on it -already on the region where the Lab Resource in Strigo is configured to run (by default, the eu-central-1 (Frankfurt) region).
+It is advised to create the base instance - and then create the image based on it -already on the region where the lab in Strigo is configured to run.

 Configuring the instance